-Qifa Nabki [ˈki-fə ˈneb-kē] is a blog about Lebanese politics written by Elias Muhanna, an Assistant Professor of Comparative Literature at Brown University.
+Qifa Nabki [ˈki-fə ˈneb-kē] is a blog about Lebanese politics written by Elias Muhanna, the Manning Assistant Professor of Comparative Literature at Brown University.
 In 2011-12, Muhanna was a Visiting Fellow at the Stanford University Center for Democracy, Development, and the Rule of Law, and he earned his PhD in Near Eastern Languages & Civilizations from Harvard University in 2012.
 His principal research interests lie in Islamic intellectual history and classical Arabic literature, with a current focus on the encyclopaedic production of the Mamluk Empire (13th-15th centuries), and his dissertation was awarded the Bruce D. Craig Prize for Mamluk Studies.

 Become a fan on Facebook to meet other readers, follow me on Twitter, and subscribe to the RSS feed here.
 For media inquiries, please provide an email address and/or a telephone number via the contact page.